novi/Kunugi/README.md

 # Kunugi

 Kunugi(椚) is minimal web framework and middleware systems for Swift.
-This is inpired by Node.js' [Koa](http://koajs.com) and [Connect](https://github.com/senchalabs/connect).
+This is inpired by Node.js' [Koa](http://koajs.com).

 Kunugi doesn't provide http server its self.
 It works with [Epoch](https://github.com/Zewo/Epoch).